aditya2001/selenium-interview-questions/README.md

   }
  ```
    A good way to resolve this is to:

-   Handle Alerts: Always check for and handle alerts before proceeding with any other interactions.
+   Always check for and handle alerts before proceeding with any other interactions.
-   Use Try-Catch: Encapsulate actions in a try-catch block and handle alerts if they appear.
+   Handle Alerts `Use Try-Catch`: Encapsulate actions in a try-catch block and handle alerts if they appear.

 3. `ElementNotInteractableException` ->
    Element Not Interactable Exception is raised when an element is found but is not interactable (e.g., it’s hidden or disabled).